Becksteinlab/lammps/doc/src/Howto_viz.rst

   radius if it is located inside the region.
 This is useful to check the impact of the *side in/out* setting of a region, and complementary to the other three draw styles, which only show the region surfaces.
-  This draw style draws points for the *entire* simulation cell, if the region has any open faces.

 It can sometimes be convenient to draw the same region with multiple draw styles as can be seen from the example visualization images below.